 Tom Clancy’s Without Remorse thematically explores the conflicting question, “What does a soldier’s life mean to his government?”
 The film is heavily armed with action sequences but whenever it rests to take a break from the arms, its words sound and feel more lethal than a bullet.
 The narrative focuses on internal politics that values soldiers as the pawn of their government.
 These ministers steal their identity and their family.
-What is left comes back to them in the form of Ghost Recon.
+What is left comes back to them in the form of a Ghost.

 ‘Tom Clancy’s Without Remorse’ Summary

 The protagonist, Senior Chief John Clark (Michael B. Jordan) works for the elite US Navy SEALs and is currently deployed in war-stricken Aleppo, Syria to fight the long middle eastern war.
 In an operation headed by CIA agent, Robert Ritter (Jamie Bell) to extract a CIA Operative from the Syrian Captive.
 However, John later realizes that the intel was wrong and these missionaries weren’t Arabs.
 They mistakenly attacked a Russian Armed Depot.
 John’s anger reaches its height when he loses a man in the op.
 He rages on Ritter and decides to retire from the army.